 If anyone ever needs proof on how effective SonicWall Capture Labs is, look back to the WannaCry ransomware attack in May 2017, and just last week the NotPetya malware.
 In contrast to over 250,000 endpoints compromised in over 150 countries, SonicWall customers with active security subscriptions were largely unaffected.
+Why were they unaffected?

 Some consider WannaCry to be the first-ever, self-propagating ransomware attack to wreak havoc across the globe.
 The chaos that followed is yet another harsh wake-up for many, in a situation far too familiar.
 Only this time, the victims are new, the infection spreads more rapidly, the effects are far-reaching and the headlines are bigger.

 Ransomware attacks have been in the headlines a lot of late.
 Did you know that 65% of all ransomware attacks happen through phishing emails?
 Therefore, email security needs to be a major focus when delivering security awareness training.
 It is likely that future variants of the recent WannaCry ransomware attack will be delivered via phishing emails.

 “It’s a tragedy.”
 At least that is what we are told.
 Time and time again, when bad things happen, we hear the same things replayed over and over again, or “what could we’ve done to prevent this,” or “we didn’t know.”
 In life, this can be an honest reaction to certain things.

 Note: This blog was updated on Monday, May 15.
 First, if you are a SonicWall customer and you are using our Gateway Anti-Virus, Intrusion Prevention service, and Capture Advanced Threat Protection then your SonicWall firewall has been protecting your network from WannaCry ransomware and the worm that spreads it since 17 April, 2017.